 I also recommend going up to level 4 to visit the amateur radio exhibit.
 The exhibit itself is small, but if you’re lucky there will be an amateur radio operator waiting inside, able to explain radios to you in person!
 I met a very nice elderly gentleman called Heino who talked to me about radios and amateaur radio operator culture for 30 minutes straight.

 Claire’s Tip: Download the Deutsches Museum app to your phone.
 Some of the exhibits have text mostly in German, so the app comes in handy if German isn’t your mother tongue.
+(You can also book your tickets in advance here.)

 Pay Your Respects at the Dachau Memorial Site